Granite vanity bathroom remodel in Media, PA by Fedor Fabrication

 What’s included in your fixed-price quote?

-Everything we can see at signing: design, all materials (tile, vanity, fixtures, hardware), all labor and trade partners (plumbing through AA to Z, electrical through S.B.
-Electric, tile, finish carpentry), permits, inspections, dumpster, project management, and the final walkthrough.
+Everything we can see at signing: design, all materials (tile, vanity, fixtures, hardware), all labor and trade partners (plumbing through our plumber, electrical through our electrician, tile, finish carpentry), permits, inspections, dumpster, project management, and the final walkthrough.
 The known old-house work — cast-iron-and-galvanized replumb, subfloor reinforcement, plaster ceiling repair below — is priced in, not left as an allowance that balloons mid-project.
 The only thing that changes the number is scope you choose to add after signing, documented and approved by you in writing first.

 What happens when you open a wall in a 1920s Media home?